publicsite/MyixOS/README.md

 MyixOS is a self-hosted, source reproducible, GNU/Linux distribution; in the sense that when somebody says "You can compile GNU/Linux completely from source", we've actually gone and proven that fact;
-not only have we produced an GNU/Linux operating system, but we have produced an operating system capable of compiling itself.
+not only have we produced a GNU/Linux operating system, but we have produced an operating system capable of compiling itself.
 You will see there is an Ouroboros logo placed within the sources, we use this as a kind of 'fun' proof mark: